thomjur/home_page/projects/religioid.md

 href="https://thomjur.github.io/home_page/projects/religionml.html">ReligionML
 website</a>).</p>
 <h3 id="theoretical-background">Theoretical Background</h3>
-<p>The theoretical background of this project is, on the one hand, the
+<p>The overall theoretical assumption behind the examination of
+religiously connotated words in various social fields is “that phenomena of the religious field are defined in relation to other religious constituents and other social and cultural facts outside the religious field” <span class="citation" data-cites="krech_relational_2020">(quote from introduction of the forthcoming ER special issue on “Religion and Images,” following <a href="#ref-krech_relational_2020" role="doc-biblioref">Krech 2020</a>)</span>.</p>
+<p>To analyze the ways in which these interdependences between the
-concept of the “religioid” coined by Georg Simmel, which describes the emergence of religious semantics and of religion as a whole from (non-religious) social processes:</p>
+various social fields have shaped religion (and the other way round), this project builds upon the concept of the “religioid” coined by Georg Simmel, which describes the emergence of religious semantics and of religion as a whole from (non-religious) social processes:</p>
 <blockquote>
 <p>Als Ausgangspunkt dient die empirische Herleitung von Religion aus
 sozialen Vorgängen mittels des Differenzierungsparadigmas und der daraus